turcinvBenemeat/raspi-sense-monitor/README.md

 Raspberry Pi 400 + Sense HAT → InfluxDB + Grafana dashboard

-This project logs environmental and motion data from a Sense HAT attached to a Raspberry Pi, stores it in InfluxDB, and visualizes it with Grafana.
+This project logs all sensor data from a Sense HAT attached to a Raspberry Pi (temperature, humidity, pressure, orientation, acceleration, gyroscope, magnetometer), stores it in InfluxDB, and visualizes it with Grafana.

 Components:
 1. Python Logger (reads Sense HAT sensors)